Create a Healthy Summer Camp Experience for Your Child

 Accredited by the American Camp Association

-Consider choosing a camp with American Camp Association (ACA) accreditation.
+Think about choosing a camp with American Camp Association (ACA) accreditation.
 This means your child’s camp has been reviewed by the ACA and meets up to 300 standards covering everything from staff training to emergency preparedness.

 Prepared for Medical Emergencies